Things to remember as a judge

 Follow the criteria established in the rubric.

 While some elements of debate are subjective, objective measures allow judges to reach similar decisions about a round.
 In order to be considered a good debater, a student must demonstrate their ability in argumentation, refutation, style, and other skills.
 Each of these skills are broken down into levels in the rubric that make it easier for judges to determine how well a debater meets the criteria for a skill.
-Pay attention to the judges briefing and read over the rubric carefully to ensure you are as informed as possible.

 Sometimes a member of tabs room need to clarify scores given by judges.
 This means that your score might have fallen out of the typical range and they just want to hear your justification for the score.
 If your assessment was fair and aligns with the rubric, there will not be any issue.